fawziabuhussin/LLM-Caching-Project/README.md

 ## ⚡ Quickstart (pip + reproducible benchmarks)

 > Works on Windows/macOS/Linux.
 Uses traces in `data/`.
+> If `data/freq_wins_50k.jsonl` is missing, CI auto-generates a small deterministic trace so the workflow is self-contained.

 ### 0) Install
 ```bash